kevinejohn/bsv-spv/README.md

-const ticker = "BSV"; // BTC, BCH, XEC, BSV const node = `seed.satoshisvision.network:8333`; // Set to your favorite node IP address const pruneBlocks = 3; // Number of newest blocks you want saved to local disk const invalidBlocks = [];
-const dataDir = __dirname;
+const ticker = "BSV"; // BTC, BCH, XEC, BSV const node = `seed.satoshisvision.network:8333`; // Set to your favorite node IP address const pruneBlocks = 3; // Number of newest blocks you want saved to local disk.
+0 to keeping all blocks back to genesis. const invalidBlocks = []; // Set if you want to force a specific fork (see examples below) const dataDir = __dirname;

 (async () => {